Title: Section 488.7 - Resident services

 (iii) notify the appropriate regional office of the department on the first available working day; and

-(iv) send a copy of the Incident Report (DSS-3123) to the appropriate regional office of the department within five working days.
+(iv) send a copy of the department-prescribed Incident Report to the appropriate regional office of the department within five working days.

 (3) In the event that a resident is unable or unwilling to consume regular meals for two consecutive days, the operator must immediately notify the resident's personal physician, act on the physician's instructions, and note the call and instructions in the resident's record.